- Aadhaar Card: An Overview

 - It is the most successful projects of the government because the maximum number of people in India have applied for Aadhaar enrollment.

-- While voter Id card act as an age proof for a person and driver’s license act as the address proof, the Aadhaar card act as both Age proof as well as address proof.
+- While voter Id card act as age proof for a person and driver’s license act as the address proof, the Aadhaar card act as both Age-proof as well as address proof.

 - Aadhaar is the all in one proof.